Two of British music's greatest innovators join forces for an evening of good tunes, good vibes and good times.

-We can't imagine two better DJs for a summer Friday evening by the river than Sound Sytem, Rare Groove and pirate radio pioneer Norman Jay and Lovers Rock producer extrordinaire Dennis Bovell.
+We can't imagine two better DJs for a summer Friday evening by the river than Sound System, Rare Groove and pirate radio pioneer Norman Jay and Lovers Rock producer extraordinaire Dennis Bovell.

 Hosted in the Fireworks Factory, Norman and Dennis will be bringing a selection of their finest grooves and deepest cuts to our dancefloor.
 Come and let these two legends put a smile on your face and get you moving with a mix of the very best disco, house, soul, funk & reggae in their collections.

 Norman Jay is unquestionably one of the most respected and popular DJs in the world today.
 Co-founder of the legendary Good Times Sound System and London dance music station KISS FM, Jay fostered the ‘Rare Groove’ scene pushing the boundaries of the UK’s emerging club culture.

 Awarded an MBE for services to deejaying and music, in 2017 he released his critically-acclaimed memoir ‘Mister Good Times’ capturing the true spirit of Good Times, and is currently taking his legendary Good Times party to selected venues around the UK, continuing to convert generations of clubbers to the cause, championing new sounds, yet never forgetting his musical roots, thus guaranteeing nothing but ‘Good Times’.